Soojin-Lee0819/Computational-Artwork/April13/README.md

 ## Challenge & Process

-For this project, the difficulty was not in building the physical circuit, but on coding Arduino and Processing in a way that they communicate with one another.
-It was also my first time building a game, that allows players to draw on Processing, it was challenging finding out how to develop this game.
-Since last few weeks we have been focusing on Arduino, I had to brush off my processing skills.
+For this project, the difficulty was not in building the physical circuit, but to code the Arduino and Processing in a way that they communicate with one another was challenging.
+Apart from that I created a game that is completely different from previous exercises; to allow players to draw on Processing using Arduino, which made it more challenging.
+However, it was fun working on this project.
+It was almost like piecing a puzzle together, trying to code using bits of informations I have got and and skills I have acuiqred in the past exercises.
+Since I have been only working on Arduino projects for the last few weeks, I had to brush off my processing skills.

 ### Continuous Drawing